otrv4/otrv4/notes/tor-dev-meeting-notes.md

 ### 3. Superencryption

 We talked about:
-  - Mixing in quantum-resistant key material versus adding an extra layer of encryption
+  - Mixing in post-quantum key material versus adding an extra layer of encryption

-We decided that mixing in key material would achieve the same outcome and is simpler overall and is therefore preferable.
+We decided that mixing in key material would achieve the same outcome and is simpler and is therefore preferable.

   - 3072 bit Diffie-Hellman versus New Hope